-To gain entry into the New Zealand Diploma in Engineering (NZDE), it is recommended that you have a minimum of 48 NCEA credits at Level 2 in four subjects, including at least 12 credits in maths.
+To gain entry to the New Zealand Diploma in Engineering (NZDE) course, it is recommended that you have a minimum of 48 NCEA credits at Level 2 in four subjects, including at least 12 credits in maths.
 Physics is also highly recommended, and technology subjects may be useful.

 Civil engineering technicians/draughtspeople need to be: